"I get commissions for purchases made through links in this post."

 How is the Wheel Hardness?

-You have to consider the wheel hardness because this factor will affect the overall performance of your skateboarding.
+You have to consider the wheel hardness because this factor will influence the overall performance of your skateboarding making it better depends on a good set of wheels.

 The hardness is measured on called durometer.
 It is rated on the scale called Durometer A Scale along with hardness ratings from 1A-100A and 100A is regarded as the hardest.
 There are two main types: